trumanheaston-lab/AstrodynamicsProjects/README.md

 # AstrodynamicsProjects
-A comppilation of all my astrodynamics projects
+A compilation of all my astrodynamics projects